MonsieurZed/BeeperLite/README.md

 ---

-## ⚠️ Disclaimer

-This project is **not affiliated with Beeper**.
-It simply embeds the official Beeper web interface inside an Electron WebView.
-Use at your own risk — if Beeper updates its web client, this app might stop working.

----

 ## 🤝 Contributing

 Pull requests and issues are welcome.
-Feel free to submit improvements or feature suggestions.
+Feel free to submit improvements or suggestions.

 ---